tgecho/qmk_firmware/keyboards/sculpter/readme.md

 | **6** | lctl | right |      | up   | down |      |      | rspc | N    | B    | lspc   |        |        |        |        |        | rctl   |
 | **7** |      | pscr  |      | F11  | eql  | F9   | F8   | F10  | F7   | 5    | F2     | F1     | grv    |        | 6      |        |        |

-You'll see that `ralt` and `rsft` now both reside in column 2, the original column 6 is now gone, and all the preceding columns have shifted down (thus, the original column 7 is now column 6, and so on).
+You'll see that `ralt` (right alt) and `rsft`  (right shift) now both reside in column 2, the original column 6 is now gone, and all the preceding columns have shifted down (thus, the original column 7 is now column 6, and so on).

 ### Mapping the modded layout in QMK